newjersey/navigator.business.nj.gov/content/src/fundings/urban-enterprise-zone.md

 The Urban Enterprise Zone (UEZ) Manufacturers Energy Sales Tax Exemption provides manufacturers in UEZs a sales and use tax exemption for electricity and natural gas.

-___
+---

 ### Eligibility

-* UEZ-certified manufacturers with at least 250 full-time employees
+- UEZ-certified manufacturers with at least 250 full-time employees
-* At least 50% of employees must be involved in the manufacturing process
+- At least 50% of employees must be involved in the manufacturing process
-* The energy and utility services must be consumed exclusively at the facility
+- The energy and utility services must be consumed exclusively at the facility

->**Benefits**
+> **Benefits**
+>
->* Sales tax exemption for the purchase of electricity and natural gas for use at the facility
+> - Sales tax exemption for the purchase of electricity and natural gas for use at the facility